drjingma/LogRatioReg/README.md

 This repo provides code, data, and references for the supervised log-ratio project.

+## Issues 02/15

+- How to address the unbalanced balance issue?
+- Confirm simulation setup.
+Confirm definition of balance.
+- How is r-squared calculated?

 **RCode**

 This folder consists of the code used in simulations.

 **COAT-master**